Little Rock city board ousts 2 commissioners from panel that oversees public housing authority

 Before issuing the letters on Sept.
 14, Scott had sought the resignations of all five commissioners.

-Commissioner Branndii Peterson — one of the two commissioners not facing removal on Tuesday — told the mayor she will not seek to be reappointed after her term expires Sept.
+Commissioner Branndii Peterson -- one of the two commissioners not facing possible removal on Tuesday -- told the mayor she will not seek to be reappointed after her term expires Sept.
 30, a mayoral spokesman has said.

 The remaining commissioner, Louis Jackson, announced his resignation during an Aug.
 23 housing authority board meeting but continues to participate in meetings.